kragen/derctuo/e12-music.md

-Capacitances are trickier because they span a wider range; common capacitors are in the 47 pF to 470 μF range, though up to 22000 μF is not unheard of — though anything above 1 μF probably isn't very precise, because the piezoelectric and electrolytic technologies used at those higher capacitances aren't very precise.
+Capacitances are trickier because they span a wider range; common capacitors are in the 47 pF to 470 μF range, though up to 22000 μF is not unheard of — though anything above 1 μF probably isn’t very precise, because the piezoelectric and electrolytic technologies used at those higher capacitances aren’t very precise.
 (And then there are supercaps, up to 100 F — that is, 100 000 000 000 pF.)
 In the 47 pF–4.7 μF range, though, we have only five orders of magnitude, which seems quite manageable.

-It's unclear whether to use high frequencies for high capacitances (like, microfarads) or low capacitances (picofarads).
+It’s unclear whether to use high frequencies for high capacitances (like, microfarads) or low capacitances (picofarads).
 Arguments in favor of using them for *low* capacitances include:

 1. In real life smaller capacitances do things at higher frequencies.
-   0.01 μF is 1 kΩ at about 16 kHz; 100 pF doesn't drop to 1 kΩ until 1.6 MHz.
+   0.01 μF is 1 kΩ at about 16 kHz; 100 pF doesn’t drop to 1 kΩ until 1.6 MHz.
 Whether in an LC tank, an RC oscillator, or an RC filter, using a smaller capacitor means your frequencies go up.
 2. Also, high capacitances tend to be physically larger, and,